 - Stanley Kubrick

-I'm an award-winning director with a specialism in films that make a real difference in the world, whether that's bringing underrepresented voices to the big (or small) screen, supporting the work of charities and NGOs through cinematic storytelling, or educational content that aims to make the world a better and more well-informed place.
-I've made documentaries, promos and explainer videos for the NSPCC, Coppafeel, Lenovo, The Guardian and The Wellcome Collection amongst others.
-Most recently I worked as the writer's room researcher and script editor on Danny Boyle's TV show, ‘Pistol’, and then went straight into directing a series of documentaries for the Arts Council.
-Most recently I've written and directed a short dark comedy for Jamie Oliver's children’s charity Bite Back 2030, a documentary about the history and future of food for Quorn, and a series on black owned businesses for Uber Eats.
+I'm an award-winning creative and director with a specialism in films that make a real difference, whether that's bringing underrepresented voices to the big (or small) screen, supporting the work of charities and NGOs through cinematic storytelling, or educational content that aims to make the world a better and more well-informed place.
+I've made documentaries, promos and explainer videos for the NSPCC, Lenovo, The Guardian and The Wellcome Collection amongst others.
+Most recently I've directed fundraising spots for charities Choose Love, Coppafeel and Peckham Platform.

-In 2013, I established Dauntless Pictures with Joanna Thapa and she’s cultivating a slate of TV shows, features, documentaries and shorts.
+In 2013, I established Dauntless Pictures with producer Joanna Thapa and together we're cultivating a slate of TV shows, features, documentaries and shorts.
 Our documentary for the Guardian, 'From The Bronx To Yale: The Power of High School Speech' was awarded a Staff Pick on Vimeo and premiered at Sheffield DocFest and our comedy short 'Countryphile' won Best Writing at NBFF and a WFTV Award.